AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/README.md

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/master/images/Ideal-Pipeline.png)

 ## The Issue:
-If you have lots source control check-ins through out the day, you get the above steps executing each and every time, but you really do not want to reject the code to prevent a release to QA for each check in.
-Your apporval person will probably get pretty annoyed.
+If you have lots source control check-ins throughout the day, you get the above steps executing each and every time, but you really do not want to reject the code to prevent a release to QA for each check in.
+Your approval person will probably get pretty annoyed.

 ## What I have seen:
 Customer will build two pipelines.
 1. Dev: Steps 1 through 4 from above still apply, but there is no link to QA.
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/master/images/SeperateDevRelease.png)

 2. QA-Prod: Steps 5 and 6 are put in a different pipeline which needs to be kicked off.
 And even worse I have seen step 2 (a new build) occur in this pipeline.
 You should only build your code once!
-Building for Dev and then building for QA-Prod introduces the possiblility of different code being compiled.
+Building for Dev and then building for QA-Prod introduces the possibility of different code being compiled.
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/master/images/SeperateQAProdRelease.png)

 ## The solution